Four German women who joined Islamic State detained in Iraq: report

 BERLIN (Reuters) - Four German women, including a 16-year-old girl, who joined Islamic State in recent years are being held in an Iraqi prison and receiving consular assistance, Der Spiegel magazine reported on Saturday.

+Lorenz Haase, senior public prosecutor in the eastern German city of Dresden, said he could confirm that the teenager, named only as Linda W., had been "located and identified in Iraq" but that he could not say anything on her exact circumstances.

+He said the girl, whom Der Spiegel said comes from the small town of Pulsnitz near Dresden, was receiving consular support from the German embassy.

-It said diplomats had visited the four in a prison at the airport in Baghdad on Thursday and they were doing well given the circumstances.
+Der Spiegel said diplomats had visited the four women in a prison at the airport in Baghdad on Thursday and they were doing well given the circumstances.
 They could face the death penalty in Iraq for belonging to the militant group, the magazine added.

-It said Iraqi authorities had given Germany a list with the women's names at the beginning of the week, identifying the teenager only as Linda W. from the small town of Pulsnitz near the eastern city of Dresden.
+It said Iraqi authorities had given Germany a list with the women's names at the beginning of the week.

 Germany's Foreign Ministry declined to comment on the report.